Converting from surveyors drawings

 Surveyors CAD drawings

-YouTube movie We take a drawing that has been converted from an AutoCAD dwg to DXF and then to the gCADPlus native file format – lcd.
-The drawing will be used as a base plan for a team of landscape designers but some adjustment is required.
-We show how to convert surveyors drawings and change the units from surveyors units, scale the drawing to convert the base unit of meters to mm, turn on all layers and begin the task of turning off layers not required by our landscape team.
+YouTube movie We take a drawing converted from an AutoCAD dwg to DXF and then to the gCADPlus native file format – lcd.
+The drawing will be used as a base plan for a landscape design team, but some adjustment is required.
+We show how to convert surveyors’ drawings and change the units from surveyors’ units, scale the drawing to convert the base unit of meters to mm, turn on all layers and begin turning off layers not required by our landscape team.